Three Études for Two Pianos (1974) by John Hawkins and String Quartet (1994) by John Burke

 Example 10: Burke String Quartet mm.
 39 - 43, vlnI

 (ii) mm.
 44 - 50.
-Again the two violins and viola form a canon at the and at the P5, the material being a semitone trill in descending glissando over 8 beats followed by a descending chromatic line with M2 lower neighbor tones with an accelerando and ritardando (Example 11).
+Again the two violins and viola form a canon at the q and at the P5, the material being a semitone trill in descending glissando over 8 beats followed by a descending chromatic line with M2 lower neighbor tones with an accelerando and ritardando (Example 11).
 At the same time the 'cello executes a slow tremolando glissando over a M6.

 (iii) mm.
 50 - 53.
-Again the two violins and viola form a canon at the and P5.
+Again the two violins and viola form a canon at the q and P5.
 This time a quintuplet rising in alternating P5s and m2nds is followed by a rising chromatic line alternating with E natural in a gradual ritardando (Example 12).
 As a counterpoint in contrary motion to this the 'cello descends in by x4 and m2 and then in a glissando trill ever more slowly to a low C# (Example 13).

 Example 12: Burke String Quartet mm.
 50 - 53, vlnI